On the Cause of Unfairness: A Training Sample Perspective: Experiments

-\para{Resampling Imbalanced Representations.} To create an extremely imbalanced representation in the training set, in Adult we upsample the positive samples in the privileged group (\ie male) by $200\%$, further increasing the percentage of positive samples that belong to the privileged group, and therefore the training samples are overwhelmingly represented by the privileged group.
-The resulting fairness becomes worse (see Appendix~\ref{app:abl} for more details).
-We then compute $A$-intervened CIF, and replace the high-influence samples with their counterfactual samples (\ie adding counterfactual samples in the unprivileged group and reducing samples from the privileged group).
+\para{Resampling Imbalanced Representations.} To create an extremely imbalanced representation in the training set, we upsample the positive samples in the privileged group (\ie male) by $200\%$ in the Adult dataset, further increasing the percentage of positive samples that belong to the privileged group, and therefore the training samples are overwhelmingly represented by the privileged group.
+The resulting fairness becomes worse.
+We then compute $A$-overriding CIF, and replace the high-influence samples with their counterfactual samples (\ie adding counterfactual samples in the unprivileged group and reducing samples from the privileged group).
 In Figure~\ref{fig:resample}, we report the percentage of high-influence samples that belong to the privileged group (\ie how much CIF recommends the data balancing) and the mitigation performance.
 The high-influence samples are almost all from the privileged group, which is expected, and if they were converted to the counterfactual samples as if they are from the unprivileged group, \ie recollecting and resampling the training distribution, then fairness can improve.